Oriolrt/SIDTD_Dataset/README.md

     train, val, test, batch_index = dt.get_structures()
 ```

+# Models

+### Cross-validation training

+For each models trained we performed a 10-fold cross-validation training (8 folds for training, 1 fold for validation and 1 fold for testing).
+The method involved creating csv files with the image path, class name, class id, label number, and label name for each k-fold partition of the training, validation, and test sets.

+### Models

+For the Benchmark study 5 different models were trained: EfficientNet, ResNet50, ViT, TransFG and Attentive Recurrent Comparators(ARC).
+You can find the models implementation in the 'models' directory.
+The first three models (EfficientNet, ResNet50 and ViT) are grouped in the same directory ('Baseline').
+The fourth model (TransFG) can be found in 'transfg' directory and the last model (ARC) is located in the 'arc_pytorch' directory.

+You can train or test the models in the 'code_examples' directory, by running the bash file exectrain.sh (for training) and exectest.sh for testing.
+You can add or modify the flags already wrote in the bash files.
+The name flag can be customized depending on your needs.
+The dataset flag should correspond to the dataset folder name.
+You can choose the model among a list of 5 different models: vit_large_patch16_224, efficientnet-b3, resnet50, trans_fg, coatten_fcn_model.
+Also you can modify the networks parameters to perform your own fine-tuning.

+### Results

+Results performance by fold for validation and test set can be seen in the 'results_files' directory (loss, accuracy, ROC AUC).

+In 'plots' directory, you can see the training history for the training/validation loss and the training/validation accuracy.

+### Training features

+Python version used for training : Python 3.10.

+All models are coded with the Pytorch and were trained on GPU.
+If you want, you can find out more information about how to install Pytorch for CUDA here: https://pytorch.org/get-started/locally/.

+For each models, a '--cuda' parameter can be set to pass from CPU to GPU training.

+In each model directory, you can find a README explaining how to train the models.

+/!\ Be careful to have enough CUDA memory on server when training ViT and TransFG models.
+A CUDA out of memory error could happen.

+### Packages dependency

++ torchvision
++ Pytorch for CUDA
++ efficientnet_pytorch
++ albumentations
++ timm
++ tqdm
++ opencv-python
++ scikit-learn
++ ml_collections
++ numpy
++ pandas
++ PIL
++ scipy
++ matplotlib

 ## FAQ

 #### To resolve any doubt

 cboned@cvc.uab.cat
+mtalarmain@cvc.uab.cat

 ## Acknowledgments
 SOTERIA has received funding from the European Union’s Horizon 2020 	research and innovation programme under grant agreement No 101018342